simontree/HausgartomatArduino/README.md

 # Plantomat / Hausgartomat-Arduino
-Arduino Code for the Hausgartomat Project HTW-Berlin GMM/EMM
+Arduino Code for the Plantomat-/Hausgartomat Project HTW-Berlin

+Related Courses: Development & Design of Multimediasystems

 Hausgartomat will be an automated growing system for interested urban gardeners.